IDS6145-18Spring/assignment-1-practice-designing-models-sunburst01/README.md

 sources http://selfrepairingcities.com/outputs/robots-resilient-infrastructure/

 ## Requirements (Experimental Design)
 Many cities are filled with pollution, trash, and crime.
 Hypothesis: Smart cities with this remote controlled robot can help reduce these problems of pollution, trash, and crime in cities.

-I specified a topic Smart Cities but what exactly does that mean-  you should practice formulating your own set of requirements and an experiment.
-Define a hypothesis of a problem cities face and how a smart city would possibly help alleviate this issue.
-This helps you think about your problem communication and system objectives inputs, functions, and outputs - they should be clearly specified.)
+The requirements are to model a city then to have actual humans controlling the robots in the simulation to see if there is a reduction in crime, pollution, in trash levels in the simulated city.
+The robot and controller would have to have availability, maintainability, reliability, and security requirements.
+In the simulation we would have to see how the remote controlled robots handle in different environmental conditions.

 ## Smart City (My Problem) Model
 Some types of data I would need to collect are air quality levels, crime stats, battery levels, visual and audio data.
 The control class has a cleanUp class, power class, surveillance class, foilage class, pollution class, and restore class.
 Foilage has 2 classes, produce and flowers.